gondnetom/CheckInWeb/README.md

-# checkschool
+# checkschool WEB

-This is a dormitory management application in GBSHS
+This is a dormitory management application in GBSHS.
+Web Version

 - Main